Accounting for Trades Businesses in Brisbane

 The specific challenges trades businesses face

-• Depreciation and asset management.
-Tools, trailers, vehicles, and plant equipment each have different depreciation rules, and instant asset write-off thresholds change regularly.
+- Depreciation and asset management.
+Tools, trailers, vehicles, and plant equipment each have different depreciation rules.
+The instant asset write-off is now permanently set at $20,000 for eligible small businesses (turnover under $10 million) from 1 July 2026.

 ATO focus area: Building and construction is consistently one of the ATO’s highest-focus industries for compliance activity.
 Contractor payments, unreported cash, trust distributions, and unpaid superannuation are all active audit targets.